Leucaena collinsii Britton & Rose

 One of the highest quality Leucaena spp. for ruminant production, L. collinsii subsp. collinsii has IVDMD of 68‒70%, negligible concentrations of condensed tannins (c.
 0.1% of DM), and low concentrations of mimosine (<2%).

 Highly palatable to a wide range of ruminants, mongastrics and invertebrates.
-Slightly less palatable to ruminants cf. L. leucocephala , based on short term grazing and cafeteria trials.
+Slightly less palatable to ruminants in comparison with L. leucocephala, based on short term grazing and cafeteria trials.

-Supported steer gains of 0.58 kg/hd/day in combination with signal grass (Brachiaria decumbens ) in Papua New Guinea, cf. 0.3 kg/hd/day for the signal grass control.
-Supported steer gains of 0.35 kg/hd/day in combination with Imperata cylindrica in the Philippines, cf. 0.14 kg/hd/day for the I. cylindrica grass control.
+Supported steer gains of 0.58 kg/hd/day in combination with signal grass (Urochloa decumbens) in Papua New Guinea, compared with 0.3 kg/hd/day for the signal grass control.
+Supported steer gains of 0.35 kg/hd/day in combination with Imperata cylindrica in the Philippines, compared with 0.14 kg/hd/day for the I. cylindrica grass control.

-L. collinsii subsp. collinsii is a self-incompatible diploid (2n = 52).
-Hybridises readily with L. macrophylla, L. lanceolata, L. trichandra , L. pulverulenta and L. shannonii, but relatively poorly with the tetraploid and other diploid species of Leucaena.
-Subspecies collinsii is native to a contiguous, restricted region and apparently contains little genetic variability.
+L. collinsii subsp. collinsii is a self-incompatible diploid (2n = 52, 56).
+Hybridizes readily with some diploid species, L. macrophylla, L. lanceolata, L. trichandra, L. pulverulenta and L. shannonii, but relatively poorly with the tetraploid and other diploid species of Leucaena.
+Ssp. collinsii is native to a contiguous, restricted region and apparently contains little genetic variability.
 L. collinsii is one of the most psyllid resistant leucaena species and has been used in breeding programmes to improve resistance of other species.

 Can be controlled by basal bark application of herbicides containing 120 g/L picloram and 240 g/L triclopyr mixed with diesel.